-SBA Definition of Socially and Economically Disadvantaged Individuals
+What Is a Socially and Economically Disadvantaged Business?

-Specifically, the United States federal government defines “socially and economically disadvantaged” individuals under the Small Business Act (15 USC 637) as:
+The federal government defines “socially and economically disadvantaged” individuals under the Small Business Act (15 USC 637) as follows:

-This coverage extends only to socially and economically disadvantaged citizens of the United States, or those who have been lawfully admitted permanent U.S. residency.
-Other individuals that are not specifically mentioned or identified in the act may be still considered on a case-by-case basis.
+Small Business Act concerns and qualifications extend only to socially and economically disadvantaged citizens of the United States, or those who have been lawfully granted permanent U.S. residency.

 Individuals specifically mentioned include:

 - Black Americans

 - Hispanic Americans regardless of race, culture, or origin

 - Native Americans including Native Hawaiians, Alaskan Native, Aleuts, and American Indians

 The Act also states that other minorities and other individuals found to be disadvantaged may also qualify for assistance.